codecarrotlabs/blog.codecarrot.net/_posts/code/2018-01-15-tap-into-the-power-of-coding.md

 date: 2018-01-15 14:17:40 +0530
 categories: code
 tags: coding developer
 description: From its inception, code has been an unparalleled force and powerful tool.
-Technology has changed the world, and the power of coding now fuels it.
+Technology has changed the world
 image: https://cdn.codecarrot.net/images/Tap-into-power-of-coding.jpg
 ---